mtasior/ExoMaxPublic/README.md

 WantedBy=multi-user.target
 ````

-Enable autostart for the rover software using `sudo systemctl enable mosquitto.service`.
+Enable autostart for the rover software using `sudo systemctl enable exomax.service`.

 Now the Rover should be good to go.
 Reboot.
+If you build the Rover software on the pi directly, either move the resulting `jar` to the home folder or change the service file accordingly.

 ## Controller Software